 There can be some pressure to meet deadlines when extra hours may be required.
 Promotional prospects are excellent for employees willing to change jobs regularly.
 Those with relevant experience can command good salaries.

 - Any organisation that uses computer systems.

 Self-employment/freelance work is commonly possible for individuals with appropriate experience.
-Vacancies are advertised via the internet, by careers services and recruitment agencies, in newspapers and specialist publications including Computing and Computer Weekly as well as their online equivalents.
+Vacancies are advertised via the internet, on TARGETjobs by careers services and recruitment agencies, in newspapers and specialist publications including Computing and Computer Weekly as well as their online equivalents.

 A degree in any subject is acceptable for entry into the profession, although employers may seek graduates with relevant IT, computer science or engineering qualifications.
 Generally, computing experience or a postgraduate IT conversion course (for graduates without relevant degrees) can be useful.
 It is essential to provide employers with links to/sample demonstrations of web pages that you have produced.

 - Communication skills